 3. Performance Wheel

 The Performance Wheel may look familiar to you because it is primarily the same as on the Operator Dashboard 1.0.
 The Performance Wheel offers information on how the machines are performing compared to the thresholds you set up in your Settings.

 As shown below, the ring of the Performance Wheel represents the "Scope of Time."
-The Scope of Time runs from the beginning of a Shift, Setup, or Job, until the end of the shift.
+The Scope of Time runs from the beginning of a Shift, most recent Job change, or Activity change (such as setup or production) until the end of the shift.

 Below we outline the general anatomy of the Performance Wheels.
 We will cover these in more detail in The Tabs section below.

 The bottom section of the Operator Dashboard is the Navigation Button Bar.
 The Navigation Button Bar reflects how your company is configured in MachineMetrics.
 Depending on if you run jobs or not, as well as if you use Autojob Dispatch or track quality, your Button Bar will vary as shown in the variations chart below: